Meet OSX/CrescentCore, the next generation of fake Flash Player malware—now redesigned to evade antivirus detection.

 The company that created this new malware identifies itself as simply "Lights."

-The malware is signed using multiple Apple Developer IDs registered to someone named Sanela Lovic; known identifiers so far include 5UA7HW48Y7 and D4AYX8GHJS.
+The malware is signed using multiple Apple Developer IDs registered to someone supposedly named Sanela Lovic (which may or may not be the developer's real name); known identifiers so far include 5UA7HW48Y7 and D4AYX8GHJS.

 There are indications that the name or username of one of the developers may be Mehdi or mehdira.